duckki/duckki.github.io/_posts/2024-01-03-properties-of-reference.md

 For example, a local variable can be declared immutable, while it will start out to be a unique, exclusive and owner reference.
 So, exclusivity doesn't always mean mutability.

 Also, there is a situation where immutable reference turns out to be the only accessible reference (thus, the exclusive reference).
 That happens when it's the only live borrow from a mutable reference.
-By the way, in this case, I argue that it should be [allowed to upgrade to a mutable reference](https://duckki.github.io/2024/01/01/inferred-mutability.html).
+By the way, in this case, I argue that it could be [allowed to upgrade to a mutable reference](https://duckki.github.io/2024/01/01/inferred-mutability.html) (under certain conditions).

 ### Summary of the Relationships